haddocking/haddock3/docs/integration_tests.md

 You can run the integration tests manually using our helper scripts and following the guidelines here.

 For a pull request to be accepted, it must pass these integration tests.
 So we kindly ask you to run them before submitting a pull request.
 We are currently working on incorporating these tests into our automatic CI pipelines.

+Running the integration tests for a single branch takes about 1 hour using 8 CPU cores in a AMD EPYC 7451 24-Core Processor.
+In case you do not have the computer power to run these tests, ask us and we will run them for you.

 **How to correctly set up and run the integration tests?**